seyerjo/learn-python-by-examples/docs/07_setup_and_installation.md

     cd learn-python-by-examples
     ```

-3.  **Explore Examples:** Inside the main directory, you will find folders organized by difficulty level (`basic`, `intermediate`, `advanced`).
+3.  **Explore Examples:** Inside the `/code` directory, you will find folders organized by difficulty level (`basic`, `intermediate`, `advanced`).
 Navigate into the folder for the level you are interested in:

     ```bash
-    cd basic
+    cd /code/basic
     # or
-    cd intermediate
+    cd /code/intermediate
     # or
-    cd advanced
+    cd /code/advanced
     ```

 4.  **Run Examples:** Inside each level folder, you will find the example files (`sample_0x_description.py`) and their associated documentation (`sample_0x_description.md`).
 To run a Python example, use the Python interpreter: